 Since launching in June of 2021 as the first TV show in history about the sports card hobby,

-On a new episode each month, Philadelphia Phillies pitcher Matt Strahm is in a different city, showcasing the people, places, collections, stories and cards that make collecting sports cards more than just a hobby.
+On a new episode each month, Kansas City Royals pitcher Matt Strahm is in a different city, showcasing the people, places, collections, stories and cards that make collecting sports cards more than just a hobby.

 It is one of the most aired shows on television, of any genre, across the country every month.

-The Card Life networks are the TV home of 14 MLB, 16 NBA, 14 NHL and dozens of college teams, with about 1/3 of show airings before and after live games or their pre/post-game shows.
+The Card Life networks are the TV home of dozens of MLB, NHL, NBA, WNBA, minor league, semi-pro and college teams, with about 1/3 of show airings before and after live games or their pre/post-game shows.
 The most common airtimes of The Card Life are 6:30pm, 5:30pm, 10:30pm, 2:30pm and 6pm.

 Sponsorship Reach and Data